 If you have questions about the FWIS program or would like to discuss your ideas for a course proposal, contact Dr. David Ferris (firstname.lastname@example.org), the associate faculty director of the FWIS program.

 When should I submit a FWIS course proposal?

 In November a call goes out on PRESFAC for new FWIS course proposals for the next academic year.
 Course proposals are due in mid-December.
 Note that the deadline for graduate students' FWIS course proposals occurs in the spring semester.

 What is the review process for new FWIS course proposals?

 All new FWIS course proposals are discussed by a committee composed of tenure-track and non tenure-track faculty from the Program in Writing and Communication and its Faculty Advisory Board.
-Proposals are also reviewed by the Vice Provost for Academic Affairs and the Chair of the Committee for the Undergraduate Curriculum.
-Approved course proposals are then sent to the appropriate Dean to review for distribution credit.
-This process ensures that FWIS courses are content-driven, communication-intensive, rigorous, appropriate for first-year students, and aligned with the distribution credit guidelines.
+Proposals are also reviewed by the Vice Provost for Academic Affairs.
+This process ensures that FWIS courses are content-driven, communication-intensive, rigorous, and appropriate for first-year students.

 My department has a large 100 or 200 level survey class.
 Can I teach an independent section of this course as a FWIS?

 Yes.
 It will require a new course number under the FWIS designation.
 FWIS courses cannot be cross-listed.

 Can I send my students to the CWOVC for assistance with their FWIS assignments?